-Laia is an Olympic athlete and professional sailor who is now working on Sports & Entertainment Management projects.
+An Olympic athlete and professional sailor, Laia is now working on Sports & Entertainment Management projects.
 She is passionate about communications, 360 innovation and research & development landscapes.

 She is a non stop traveler, inspired by nature and deeply attached to a small island in the Mediterranean: Menorca.

 I was born in Barcelona (Spain), even my family comes from Menorca, a small and very beautiful island at Balearic Islands (Mediterranean sea).

 What year/sport did you participate in the Olympics?
 What country did you represent?

 I participated on Beijing 2008 Olympics in Sailing (470 Women class), representing Spain.

 How did you get on the Olympic team?

 We did some international trials on two races before the Olympics, one in Melbourne (Australia) and the other in Palma de Mallorca (Spain) and we qualified the country and got the right to go to the Olympics.
 After 8 years of work it just felt great!
 Previous to Beijing Olympic campaign I took part on Sydney 2000 and Athens 2004 as a member of the Pre-Olympic team.